-It is important that you come to class on time (even for early morning classes) and be ready to think as class begins.
+It is important that you come to class on time and be ready to think as class begins.
 (This is the educational equivalent of stretching and warming up prior to an athletic performance.)
-In addition, be prepared to concentrate for an extended period of time, perhaps 45 minutes or so; I include this observation because attention spans have been compromised a bit by electronic devices and online formats.
+In addition, be prepared to concentrate for an extended period of time, perhaps 45 minutes or so; I include this because attention spans have been compromised a bit by electronic devices.
+I will keep track of your attendance; more than three unexcused absences will negatively impact your grade.
 Also, be certain that your cell phones are turned off before entering the classroom.
 Finally, please refrain from eating in class; bringing your breakfast or a snack to class is not an option as it is a distraction for other students.

 Homework problems will be assigned after every lecture and you should do them before the next class period; allow at least 2-3 hours for each assignment.
 It is important to realize that working on and struggling with problems is the best way to learn new material.
 We will go over some of the problems in class the next period, but you should seek extra help if you still have unresolved questions.
-I will only collect a few of the assigned homework problems (these will be noted in advance and these are the only problems I want turned in) and grade each assignment on a 12 point scale.
+I will only collect a few of the assigned homework problems (these will be noted in advance and these are the only problems I want turned in) and grade each assignment on a 9 point scale.
 In addition to the mathematical content of your homework, I will be checking for neatness and correct use of notation.
 Whenever relevant, you should use complete sentences in your homework solutions.
 I have high standards for written work and expect you to learn how to present technical material in a clear and concise manner (see the examples below).
 It is a good idea to recopy the solutions to the few problems that you are turning in; the solution should be somewhat polished as opposed to a recorded history of all your unsuccessful attempts.

 The following two examples illustrate how homework solutions should be presented.
-First of all, if the problem is from the textbook, then you should copy the problem (or some abbreviated variation of the problem).
+First of all, you should copy the problem (or some variation of the problem), including the section number and problem number.
 Then give a full solution to the problem, using complete sentences when appropriate.
 For "purely mathematical" problems (such as the first one below), there may be no need to use sentences.
 Actually, an equation is a sentence, and this may be all that is required to present the solution to the problem.
 In other cases (see the second example), some technical writing, involving complete sentences and an explanation of the symbols and methods used, will be expected.
+By the way, the notation 1.17.1m means problem 1m in Section 17 of Chapter 1.
+Note that 1m is not a problem in the textbook; it is an additional problem with the number indicating what the directions are for the problem.

-Problem 1: Find and simplify the derivative of the function $f(x) = \tan^3(4x)$ .
+Problem 1.17.1m: Find and simplify the derivative of the function $f(x) = \tan^3(4x)$ .